Muchangi Karemba

-Eric Muchangi Njiru Karemba (born 24 October 1984) is a Kenyan politician and a businessman, and currently the Member of Parliament (MNA) for Runyenjes Constituency, serving a second term and also the Chairman of the Labour and Social Affairs committee.
-Runyenjes is in Embu County in Eastern part of Kenya.
-Karemba belongs to the United Democratic Alliance party under the Kenya Kwanza alliance led by the current and the fifth president of Kenya Dr William Ruto.
-He is a graduate of Kenyatta university with a Bachelors of Education and was a student leader at the same university.
-Karemba made history by becoming the first Akorino MP in the history of Kenya.
-Karemba currently serves as the Chairman of the Labor and Social Affairs Committee of the National Assembly.
+Eric Muchangi Njiru Karemba (born 24 October 1984) is a Kenyan politician and businessman who serves as the Member of Parliament for Runyenjes Constituency in Embu County.
+A member of the United Democratic Alliance (UDA), he is the first Akorino Member of Parliament in Kenya.

+Early life and education

+Karemba attended Kiangungi Primary DEB School and Kegonge Secondary School, where he obtained his Kenya Certificate of Secondary Education (KCSE).
+He graduated from Kenyatta University with a Bachelor of Education (Arts), where he also served as a student leader.
+He later earned a Master of Arts in Public Administration from Mount Kenya University.

 Political career

 Karemba is a member of the United Democratic Alliance which is the leading party in Kenya under president William Ruto, where he won with a landslide with 50,519 votes against his closest competitor Simba who had just above 11,000 votes.
 Previously, Karemba belonged to the Jubilee party, under President Uhuru Kenyatta.
 He is now a member of the United Democratic Alliance under William Ruto.

 Karemba vied for the Runyenjes constituency parliamentary seat in 2013 under the Alliance Party of Kenya party and lost narrowly to Cecily Mbarire who is now the current governor of Embu County.
 He vied again in 2017 under Jubilee and won the election garnering 59,447 votes against his close competitor who had 5,184 votes.
 In parliament, Karemba was a sitting member of the education committee.
 He also served as a member of the Library and ICT committee of the National Assembly.
 He is currently the Chairman of the Labour Committee of the Kenyan National Assembly and also a member of the Liaison Committee composed of all chairpersons.
 Karemba is a close confidant of President Dr. William Ruto.